 Looking to escape the bustle of daily life with a fun day trip?
 The area around Centennial features a wide array of nearby places perfect to explore with the kids.
-Let Crème de la Crème of Centennial, CO take the guesswork out of planning your next family adventure with this list of day trips you need to try.
+Let Crème de la Crème of Lone Tree, CO take the guesswork out of planning your next family adventure with this list of day trips you need to try.

 Not only does Boulder offer a great combination of city life and nature-based activities, but it’s also only about 45 minutes away from Centennial.
 In other words, if you’re looking for a great day trip, Boulder should sit near the top of your list.